mathiswolff/xen-orchestra/README.md

-Easy way to use Xen Orchestra if you don't want to use the Appliance or build from sources manually.
+Allows you to use Xen Orchestra (Community Edition) if you don't want to use the Appliance or build from sources manually.

 # Installation